 After Jefferson’s presidency, Honoré Julien stayed in Washington to open a catering business, and he then passed his culinary knowledge down to his son Auguste, who later on had the opportunity to cater banquets for the eleventh president of the United States James K. Polk.
 In the case of Edith Hern Fossett, she too had passed down her knowledge about fancy cooking to two of her sons, Peter and William, who became important caterers in Cincinnati, Ohio: “By the 1870s [Peter Fossett] had established his own catering company, with a notable collection of china, linen, and silver purchased from a retiring caterer.
 Fossett’s firm, in which other family members participated, was described as ‘the most prominent’ catering establishment of the period, and Fossett himself as ‘the indispensable major domo at wedding feasts and entertainments.’
 It seems probable that some of Edith Fossett’s French recipes from her years in the White House and Monticello kitchens might have been prepared and served by her sons at the banquets of the city’s wealthy residents” (Stanton 203-204).

 It would have been interesting if Edith Hern Fossett and Frances Gillette Hern had had the opportunity to write down some of their thoughts about working with Honoré Julien.
-Lacking this type of source (as the vast majority of slaves in America were prevented from learning how to read and write), one can still ask if there are diaries, letters, chronicles, or family histories written by other people out there that haven’t been combed through yet for more information about the White House experience of these three essential workers.
+Lacking this type of source (as the vast majority of enslaved people in America were prevented from learning how to read and write), one can still ask if there are diaries, letters, chronicles, or family histories written by other people out there that haven’t been combed through yet for more information about the White House experience of these three essential workers.
 There is a letter dated May 6, 1809 to Jefferson in which the former White House maître d’hôtel Étienne Lemaire (died 1817) expresses confidence that Edith and Frances will be able to cook French-style dishes at Monticello: “Edy and Fanny are both good workers, they are two good girls and I am convinced that they will give you much satisfaction” (translation from the Founders Online website).
 In the case of James Hemings (1765-1801), another of Jefferson’s slaves who had learned French cooking, first with a French chef in Annapolis, Maryland, then in Paris as well as at the Château de Chantilly, paying for French lessons out of his own pocket, there has already been a number of works published recently that explore his situation (see the “Suggested Reading” list below).

 Here are two objects that can be thought of as linking Honoré Julien, Edith Hern Fossett, and Frances Gillette Hern with the many people who were served petits fours and other wondrous foods at Jefferson’s White House: